ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 https://github.com/DesthyKardell/Dangerous_with_Data_Final

+### If you would like to run some of the code for this project:
+1. Read through the README.MD for details regarding file location and API keys.
+2. Clone this repository.
+3. Run Jupyter Notebook files.

 ## Background and Focus of this Study

 Air pollution is the emission of harmful substances, pollutants, to the atmosphere.